ViniciusTheCoder/ViniciusTheCoder/README.md

-### Hi!!
-I'm ViniciusTheCoder, student of information systems e junior developer  🤟😎🤟
+### Wassup!!
+I'm ViniciusTheCoder, student of information systems 🤟😎🤟

 - 📱 Mobile development addicted
 - 🌌 I'm an unstoppable seeker knowledgment, I want to develop the solution for your problems and make the world a better place.
 Your welcome! 🤙